Skip to main content

 • Code review: Understanding whether code is maintainable, not just correct

-These gaps are why benchmarks like SWE-bench Verified (real GitHub issue resolution) and LiveCodeBench (fresh competitive programming problems) are more informative in 2026.
+These gaps are why SWE-bench Verified (real GitHub issue resolution) and LiveCodeBench (fresh competitive programming problems) are more informative in 2026.

 When HumanEval still matters